 People posit brainwaves at a certain frequency to be able to attract money, love, and everything else people want.
 This is because the brain plays a role in obtaining these things through positive thinking, personality, and belief.

 Whether someone can make a track work for these things is questionable.
-There’s absolutely no reason to think that they’d be effective for that.
+There’s no reason to think they’d be effective for that.
 You’d have to have a sample of people in a lab and check them as they attracted love to them, for example.
 It’s much easier to study what happens when someone studies or sleeps.
-It’s not fair to judge the effectiveness of brainwave entrainment by looking at its success at getting you in a relationship or at making you a millionaire.
+It’s not fair to judge the effectiveness of brainwave entrainment by looking at its success at getting you into a relationship or at making you a millionaire.

 It’s better to stick to more verifiable goals for brainwave entrainment.
 For example, if brainwave entrainment beats help you concentrate on your studies, and your studies help you get a well-paying job, that will attract money.

 Brainwave entrainment and sleep

-By now it should be clear that the effect is not some form of magic or brain control.
-It’s better to think of it as a gentle nudge in a direction you want to go.
-If you want to go to sleep, and it’s time for you to go to sleep, you can think of restful thoughts, put your earbuds in, select a track that’s heavy on alpha, theta, and delta beats and rest.
+By now, it should be clear that the effect is not some form of magic or brain control.
+It’s better to think of it as a gentle nudge toward a goal in a direction you want to go.
+If you want to go to sleep, and it’s time for you to go to sleep, you can think of restful thoughts, put your earbuds in, select a track that’s heavy on alpha, theta, and delta beats, and rest.
 Be sure to stay away from beta and gamma beats.
 You might drift off.

 You’ll also have to experiment with your equipment.
 For example, the earphones that come with your smartphone might be uncomfortable to wear if you’re a side sleeper.
 It puts a lot of pressure on your ear when you’re turned on your side.
 One way to adjust to this is to sleep with one of your ears hanging off of the pillow.
 Another is to sleep with your arm under your head.

 That doesn’t work well if you want to adjust during the night.